912-Crismariu-Ioana/ToyInterpreter/README.md

 # ToyInterpreter
-Interpretor for a Toy Language using MVC architecture, with a JavaFx GUI
+Interpreter for a Toy Language using MVC architecture, with a JavaFx GUI